 The Hardanger fiddle (in Norwegian, hardingfele) is often called the national instrument of Norway.
 It is similar to the violin and each one is a handmade work of art.
 A typical hardingfele is beautifully decorated with mother-of-pearl inlay and black pen-and-ink drawings, called rosing.
-It is topped with a carved head of a maiden (see photo below) or, more frequently, of an animal, usually a lion.
+It is topped with a carved head of a stylized lion or dragon, or sometimes a person.
 Its most distinguishing feature is the four or five sympathetic strings that run underneath the fingerboard and add echoing overtones to the sound.

-The primary purpose of the hardingfele is to be played for listeners, but especially for dancers.
+The primary purpose of the hardingfele is to be played for dancers.
 Hardingfeler can be played for gammaldans (waltz, reinlender/schottis, pols, etc.), but are most associated with Norwegian bygdedans (regional dances) such as springar and gangar.
-These dances are found in areas such as Hallingdal, Telemark, Setesdal, Valdres, and on the west coast of Norway in Voss, Jølster, and Sogn.
+These dances are found in areas such as Hallingdal, Numedal, Telemark, Setesdal, Valdres, and on the west coast of Norway in Voss, Jølster, and Sogn.
 We invite you to listen to audio selections of Hardanger fiddle music.

 Hardingfele made by Olav Vindal, showing detail of bridge and string attachments to tailpiece